Shivamkanse2104/Infosys-milestone/README.md

 yaa fine

 guys i am uploading the ppt for the 3rd milestone can you guys check on it

+i think if you add some photos it will be much better